Updated: Feb 28, 2022

 Note: The video includes parts 6 and 7 of a 7-part series aimed at helping consumers discern how to select the best lawyer.
-The video and the article below are presented by Christian Attorney RL Johnson, a civil trial attorney with over a dozen years of experience.
+The video and the article below are presented by Attorney RL Johnson, a Christian, civil trial attorney.

 Many people who hire lawyers later decide that they have made a hiring mistake.
 This may result in a breakdown in the client relationship, which can be costly both in terms of time and money.
 That is, you'll have to seek, hire, and pay a new lawyer to replace the old as well as endure the painstaking process of redoing the intake process so that the new lawyer can properly pick up were the previously lawyer left off.

 Thus, to the extent possible, when hiring a lawyer it is crucial that you avoid a hiring mistake and get the most out of the representation.
 This article explores the keys to avoiding a hiring mistake and getting the most out of your legal representation.

 It should go without saying that every lawyer must act responsibly and conform his or her conduct to established professional rules.
 With the exception of California and Puerto Rico, every state and four U.S. territories have adopted the American Bar Association’s (“ABA”) Model Rules of Professional Conduct.

 With the Model Rules as an indispensable reference, you should strive foremost to select an attorney who earnestly believe in and cares about you and dilemma.
 That is to say, while price is and must be a selection criterion, wisdom, empathy, commitment, and competence are far more important to the success of your case.